dappforce/subsocial-docs/docs/basics/faq/Overview.md

 by following them, or commenting and voting on their posts.
 Currently, you can also tip other users using your SUB tokens, and more monetization features will be added in the future.

-You can also burn SUB to generate a larger amount of NRG to complete transations.
+You can also burn SUB to generate a larger amount of energy to complete transations.

-## What is NRG?
+## What is energy?

-NRG is short for energy, which can be used to perform actions on the network, instead of SUB tokens.
-NRG can be created by burning SUB tokens.
+Energy can be used to perform actions on the network, instead of SUB tokens.
+Energy can be created by burning SUB tokens.
-NRG is not a token, and is not transferrable.
+Energy is not a token, and is not transferrable.
 When it is created, it can be created in any account, not only the account that burned the SUB tokens.
 This means you can gift your friends energy, or get free energy from the operator of a social network running on Subsocial.
+Transactions paid for with energy have lower fees than transactions paid for with SUB.
+The difference in the fees is determined by the energy coefficient, which is currently set to 5x, but can be changed by on-chain governance.
+In effect, burning SUB and using energy will allow you to perform 5x as many transactions.

 ## Is there a way to get free tokens in order to use Subsocial?

-No, but in the future applications may give NRG to their users for free, allowing you to use Subsocial.
+No, but in the future applications may give energy to their users for free, allowing you to use Subsocial.

 ## How can I buy Subsocial tokens?